jacius/proto-slots/README.md

 ## Usage ##

-First, you should either use the proto-slots package or import the def-proto-slots symbol, e.g. in your defpackage:
+First, you should import the def-proto-slots symbol, e.g. in your
+defpackage:

     (defpackage ...
-     (:use :proto-slots))
+     (:import-from :proto-slots def-proto-slots))

 Later, after you have defined your class using defclass, use the def-proto-slots macro to define the prototypal accessors: